SAP-samples/teched2025-IN162/exercises/ex4/ex4_1_details.md

 1. Next, head over to the 'Processing' tab and enter 'IN162-`000`_Support_Case' in the Queue Name field (replace `000` with your assigned user identifier).

 > [!IMPORTANT]
 > Refer to [Exercise 1](../ex1/README.md#exercise-14---create-an-additional-queue-and-queue-subscription-in-advanced-event-mesh) where we created this Queue.
-Make sure you enter the same Queue name.
+Confirm that the queue name entered here matches the one defined previously.

 Set the 'Acknowledgement Mode' to 'Automatic on Exchange Complete'.